 Share buyback trend

-In the graph above, we can see Tableau Software’s share repurchase trend in the last five quarters.
-The company maintained an average buyback of ~$20.0 million per quarter.
+In the graph above, we can see Autodesk’s share repurchase trend over the last five years.

 Factors influencing share buybacks

 The company has generated healthy free cash flow in the last five years.
 During the period, it’s maintained an average free cash flow of nearly $304 million each year.
 Such strong free cash flow clearly indicates that the company isn’t dependent on debt to drive its share repurchase plan.

 Falling leverage coupled with such a healthy free cash flow trend could continue to boost the company’s future share repurchase plan going forward.